 Brakes and Wheels

 A car with a handling better than a fighter jet needs to be equipped with brakes that are up to par and a set of wheels that ensure top notch footwork!
 With this knowledge in mind Jerry chose to follow his preferred path of trend setting with a custom big brake kit utilizing the Brembo calipers found on a Cadillac CTS-V and the rotors originally meant for a Mitsubishi Evolution VIII.
-He also sourced some stainless steel brake lines and Hawk HPS pads to bring this beast screeching to a halt with a slight urge from his left foot.
+He also sourced some stainless steel brake lines and Hawk HPS pads to bring this beast screeching to a halt.

 Bling and function are combined in the form of Work Meister S-1’s (sized at 18×10 + 18 offset front and 18×11 + 18 offset rear) with 265-35-18 and 295-30-18 tires.
 Originally white, Jerry disassembled the S-1’s, recoated them with silver paint, and to make them fit just right the front fender was rolled and pulled about 10mm, the rear about 30mm.
 The wheels are dialed in perfectly with 2.5 degrees of negative camber out front and 1 degree out back.